vijayvarma392/bfi_restart/README.md

 So, `sbatch -J q8_7d --export=ALL,EMAIL=vijay.varma@aei.mpg.de .bfi_restart/Submit.sh`.

 Be careful about the format!
-Note: Gmail may be less relaible than academic emails.
+Note: Gmail may be less reliable than academic emails.
+Also, use your own damn email, not mine!

 ### Terminate
 When you are done with the project, remove the job using `scancel`.